 - Solve bigger customer problems to monetise services and data

 - Articulate the value you offer

 - Remove obstacles for clients to use your new offerings

 - Build internal momentum for monetisation

-Read my introduction to this topic in Why it is important to monetise services and data.
+Read my introduction to this topic in Why it is important to monetise services.

 Developing new data-driven solutions and services is all about extending the existing business model, which leads to different challenges than many other initiatives and programs in a business.
 Recognising this in advance will help you understand the challenges and best strategies.

 In the previous articles of this series, I have described critical success factors for monetising service and data, like “Solve Bigger Customer Problems”, “Better Articulate the Value” and “Remove Obstacle for Clients to Use your new Offerings”.

 In the end, this all has to be achieved by people and teams in your organisation, who collaborate to innovate, to change and transform the business model.